Sex and gender diverse passport applicants

 You can provide one of the following documents to support your passport application:

-- a gender recognition certificate issued by the Gender Reassignment Board, or
+- a gender recognition certificate issued by an RBDM, or

 - a revised birth certificate showing the new sex issued by an RBDM, or

-- a recognised details certificate, which records your new sex and current name, issued by an RBDM.
+- a recognised details certificate, issued by an RBDM or

 If you hold a passport with at least two years validity remaining, and you wish to change the sex and/or the name in your passport, you may apply for a replacement passport in your new sex and/or name to be issued free of charge.
 A replacement passport is a reprint of your current passport with your updated details and a new photo.
 It will have the same expiry date as your current passport.